prem-muthedath/bowling/README.md

 I therefore, on my own, cooked up and tried many other designs, and I eventually found the design using the state pattern as the only satisfactory one.

 With this design, Bowling just aggregates frame scores, and the logic for scoring a frame is distributed between Frame and its states (Ball objects here).

-The design is also quite robust: (a) it does not score incomplete frames; and (b) it checks for invalid pin counts, frame scores, as well as frame counts.
+The design accommodates your usual needs: (a) you can score a game in progress as well as a completed one; (b) it does not tally incomplete frame scores; and (c) it checks for invalid pin counts, frame scores, and frame counts.

 The design is largely based on what I learned about OO from: